Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 - Reads index and corporate metadata from a Moneycontrol source database (defaults to the `moneycontrol` Mongo DB) and pushes section metrics into the Screener database.
 - Built-in request pacing with exponential backoff and optional proxy rotation to stay within Screener rate limits.
 - Optionally export section data to JSON snapshots when `--results-dir` is supplied; otherwise persist directly to Mongo.
+- Prioritises unseen or stale companies by tracking the last scrape time in Mongo and scheduling oldest entries first.
 - Optional MongoDB upserts (defaulting to `mongodb://localhost:27017` database `screener`) with upsert keys based on index, slug, BSEID, NSEID, and ISINID.
 - Cleans numeric strings (removing commas, percents, currency symbols) so values merge cleanly with other data sources.
 - Resilient to reruns: missing sections are skipped, existing documents are updated in place, and failures are logged (optionally to `exceptions.txt` when `--results-dir` is used).